vrubezhny/tm4e/README.md

 Here are some projects that use tm4e:

- * [Eclipse BlueSky](https://github.com/mickaelistria/eclipse-bluesky) a simple and productive Web Development Tools in the Eclipse IDE.
+ * [BlueSky for Eclipse IDE](https://github.com/mickaelistria/eclipse-bluesky) a simple and productive Web Development Tools in the Eclipse IDE.
- * [aCute](https://github.com/eclipse/aCute) C# edition in Eclipse IDE.
+ * [Eclipse aCute](https://github.com/eclipse/aCute) C# edition in Eclipse IDE.
  * [typescript.java](https://github.com/angelozerr/typescript.java) TypeScript IDE for Eclipse with JSDT & tsserver.

 ## Get support and contribute